 Aside from transport, expect your laundry to seldom be ready by the agreed collection time, restaurant service to suit your waiter rather than your stomach and any scheduled meeting to habitually begin late.

 As a self confessed horny bastard, one of the very first things I noticed in India (after the heat, the smell & the cows) was that there is a distinct lack of visible women.

-The Wi-Fi in India is the worst I have ever encountered anywhere in the world.
-As a full time travel blogger this was particularly frustrating for me.
+Wi-Fi in India is the worst I have ever encountered anywhere in the world.
+As a full-time travel blogger, this was particularly frustrating for me.
 What I find especially ironic about this is that every internet provider in Europe and America has their support functions based in India so you would be forgiven for thinking that the country had the best internet in the world.